scoulomb/docker-doctor/README.md

 ### Kubernetes

+This is useful to connectivty between a docker running inside a pod in your cluster to outside.

 See here for `kubectl run` deep dive: https://github.com/scoulomb/myk8s/blob/master/Master-Kubectl/0-kubectl-run-explained.md

 Note": use [imagePullPolicy](https://kubernetes.io/docs/concepts/containers/images/) to always if updated a version with same tag, otherwise if not present will apply.